 - As St. Peter proclaimed, “In truth, I see that God shows no partiality.
 Rather, in every nation whoever fears him and acts uprightly is acceptable to him.”
-(Acts 10: 34-35) The Faith and those who carry it forward are a light to the nations.
+(Acts 10: 34-35) The Faith and those shepherds who carry it forward are a light to the nations.

-- Despite the personal sacrifices a person has to make to follow the Lord, despite any persecutions we suffer from others, being one of God’s people makes us very happy even now.
+- Despite the personal sacrifices a person has to make to follow the Lord, despite any persecutions we suffer from others, being one of God’s flock makes us very happy even now.
 “The Lord is good” and he is good to us.

 - When Barnabas and Paul were expelled from Antioch, they “were filled with joy and the Holy Spirit.”

 Reading 2 Rev 7:9, 14b-17

 I, John, had a vision of a great multitude,

 They stood before the throne and before the Lamb,

 wearing white robes and holding palm branches in their hands.